Site icon View from La Vila

 El Peñon d’Ifach dominating the landscape.

-It looks unclimbable, but you can walk up it – see my post here for more.
 The tram stops on the outskirts of town, but there’s a bus to run you down to the centre, which seems to connect neatly with the tram timetable.

-A close-up view of the towering cliffs of el Peńon d’Ifach
+A close-up view of the towering cliffs of el Peńon d’Ifach from the Paseo Ecologico walkway that runs along one side at sea level.

 After Calpe, the line then swerves inland towards Benissa and Teulada.
 Clearly those early 20th century railway builders didn’t fancy following the coast round to Jávea, which would have meant tackling the massive Sierra Montgó.
-They were clearly up for a challenge, but there is a limit!
+They were up for a challenge, but there is a limit!

 The huge bulk of the Sierra Montgó.
 Sensibly, the engineers decided to go around the back of the mountain which is why the train doesn’t stop in Jávea (Xàbia).